vkom56000/cse15l-lab-reports/lab 3.md

 ```
 This command looks for a specific pattern in a particular file.
 In the example above E is followed by '[a-z]{17}' which means that the command is looking for any 17 length string that contains any value between a and z.
 The return value of the command is all the lines that containt he following pattern.
 This can be useful in the following way if you want to find a really long word in a file.

+## Citation:
-For all of my command lines that I found I used chat gpt.
-I used the following promt to guide it to give me these examples:
+For all of my command alternate lines prompts that I used I found using chat gpt.
+The following promt  gave me the examples:
 ```
 can u list 4 alternate ways to use the grep command  and make sure they are interesting and unique  in bash
 ```